 We’re all looking to save some money these days, and one of the best ways to do just that is to make the most out of what you already have.
 Major appliances tend to be a big investment, and aren’t always do when we may need them.
 Air conditioners are no different, whether you have a centralized system or a window unit.
 Today we’re going to go over a few simple steps you can take to help extend the life cycle of our air conditioner and help save some money on monthly bills in the process.

 If you don’t have one already, you may want to look into installing a thermostat.
 Utilizing one will allow you to maintain an even and steady temperature, and if you go with a programmable thermostat, you’ll have the freedom to custom your cooling schedule.

-If you’re using a central cooling system, than you’ll want to check your air ducts for leaks and insulation.
-Any leaks should be sealed and any areas of the air ducts that travel through un-insulated parts of your home should have some king of insulation.
+If you’re using a central cooling system then you’ll want to check your air ducts for leaks and insulation.
+Any leaks should be sealed and any areas of the air ducts that travel through un-insulated parts of your home should have some kind of insulation.
 You don’t want the air heating up before it has a chance to get out of the air ducts.